cms636/cms636.github.io/_posts/2018-10-02-assignment-3-us-iran-relations.md

 - Conveying the Positivity or Negativity of the Event
 - Indicating the Idea of Spiraling/Violent Cycles of Aggression
-- Communicating how Events Build on Each Other/Unfold
+- Communicating How Events Build on Each Other

 We developed these into a number of potential visualizations, each one focused on one or two of the concepts.